The Brutalist, review of Brady Corbet’s Film

 As the harsh and impersonal elements dig beneath the surface, the beauty and grandeur of an architectural style shine through, blending the past with a vision for the future.
 Art, as Brody emphasizes, simply “exists”: ambition, persistence, and suffering combine to create something that endures.
 This captures the essence of the journey and the importance of the destination.

-LEGGI ANCHE: Memento
+LEGGI ANCHE: King Kong

 “The greatest love stories always come with a sense of urgency,” notes Felicity Jones, playing László Tóth’s determined wife.
 It’s the urgency to tell not just a heart-wrenching love story amid ruins, but also the story of loving oneself and one’s passion, and how this can influence others.